-The threshold over which the edge of a pixel is counted as a "fringe".
+The threshold over which a pixel is counted as a "fringe".
 Try lowering this value if there is not enough fringe detected and increasing it if too many pixels are desaturated.

 8.2.24. demosaic

 Control how raw files are demosaiced.